CMM COMPASS

 Kreon Zephyr Series

-The Kreon Zephyr Series consists of high-precision laser scanning sensors designed to be mounted on articulated arms or CMMs.
-These scanners use blue laser lines to capture fine surface details with excellent accuracy, even on reflective or complex geometries.
+The Kreon Zephyr Series consists of high-precision laser scanning sensors designed for use with articulated arms or CMMs.
+These scanners use blue laser lines to capture fine surface details, including reflective and complex geometries.

-Widely used for inspection and reverse engineering, the Zephyr Series provides a balance between scanning speed and measurement accuracy, supporting demanding quality control applications across various manufacturing sectors.
+Used for inspection and reverse engineering, the Zephyr Series offers a balance of scanning speed and measurement accuracy for demanding quality control applications across manufacturing sectors.

 Scantech TrackScan-P Series